Chapter 23: Your Turn

 “I know,” he said.

 She put her hand on his chest.
-Palm flat.
-Over the sternum.
-Over the wall.
+Palm flat over the sternum.

 The woman’s name was Renee, and she held her coffee with both hands the way people hold things when they need something to do with their body while the rest of them falls apart.